BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Product options and variants

-With Shopify, you’re limited to offering customers 3 sets of options per product — for example, color, size or material.
+With Shopify, you’re limited to offering customers three sets of options per product — for example, color, size or material.

-It’s very easy to set these options up — but also rather frustrating if you need to sell products that come in more than three versions.
+It’s very easy to set these options up in Shopify — but also rather frustrating if you need to sell products that come in more than three versions.
+A workaround exists in the form of apps that give Shopify merchants access to unlimited product options and variants (‘Infinite Product Options’ being a popular choice), but these come at a cost.

-BigCommerce, on the other hand, allows you to create large lists of product options — up to 250.
-So, if your products come in all shapes, colours and sizes, you will get the flexibility you need with BigCommerce.
+BigCommerce, on the other hand, allows you to create a lot of product options — up to 250 in total.
+So, if your products come in all shapes, colors and sizes, you will get the flexibility from BigCommerce out-of-the-box.

-Furthermore, the product variant limits are much more generous with BigCommerce — you can use up to 600 while Shopify limits you to 100.
+On the flip side, the product variant limits are much more generous in Shopify.
+You can work with up to 2,048, while BigCommerce limits you to 600.

 Text fields and file uploads